-Most of the time we live in autopilot in which we are either thinking of the past or dreaming of the future.
-Meanwhile life keeps going on without us fully being there for it.
+Most of the time we live on autopilot in which we are either thinking of the past or dreaming of the future.
+Meanwhile, life keeps going on without us fully being there for it.

 We miss so much when we live in this haze.

-I was inspired by Karen X Cheng who started https://giveit100.com.
-Thousands of people have posted their inspirational progress videos that show their improvement from day 1 to 100.
-Lakeisha’s 100 days at the gym video and Estella’s 100 days of push-ups video each have over a million views.
+I was inspired by Karen X Cheng who started Give It 100.
+Thousands of people have posted their inspirational progress videos to show their improvement from day one to 100.

-Josh Kaufman, author of The First 20 Hours – asks us to consider simply committing to 20 hours to start something new: “20 hours is long enough to experience dramatic improvements in skill, but not so long that it feels overwhelming to get started in the first place.”
+Josh Kaufman, author of The First 20 Hours, asks us to consider simply committing to 20 hours to start something new: “Twenty hours is long enough to experience dramatic improvements in skill, but not so long that it feels overwhelming to get started in the first place.”

 Once you get started, the momentum will help to push you over the beginner’s “hump” that is blocking you from learning.
 Cultivating the Beginner’s Mind can propel you to begin.

 So give it a try today.
 It just might be easier than you think.

 If you liked this post or learned something new, please consider sharing it on your favorite social channel below.
 Sharing is caring.